opioiddatalab/Codelists/docs/opioids/ADFs/index.md

 # Formulations Inteded to Deter Manipulation, Tampering, and Abuse
-Also known as *abuse-deterrant formulations (ADFs)*, these medicines are generally engineered to be difficult to crush or have other aversion properties that deter consumption in ways other than intended.
+Also known as *abuse deterrant formulations (ADFs)*, these medicines are generally engineered to be difficult to crush or have other aversion properties that deter consumption in ways other than intended.
 Pharmaceutical deterrence strategies include physical and chemical barriers, agonist/antagonist, aversion, prodrugs and new molecules, and drug delivery systems ([Tables 1-2 for overview](https://www.painphysicianjournal.com/current/pdf?article=NDcxMA%3D%3D&journal=108) and [presentation](https://www.fda.gov/media/101970/download)).<br>
 <br>
 _____